waggle-sensor/summer2020/akhil/akhildailyblog.md

 ### Tuesday June 16, 2020
 #### Meetings, Out of work:
+* 1pm meeting meeting with Jake and Kate
+* 4:30pm - 5:10pm meeting with Raj and Jake
 #### Work done
 I started looking over the Sage project and its architecture Notes about Sage: